Faculty: SAS Semester Letter

-Making courses accessible for students with disabilities is part of Brown’s mission to create a diverse and inclusive community.
-Achieving this requires a collaborative process with SAS, the student and the faculty member all playing important roles.
+Course accessibility for students with disabilities is part of Brown’s mission to create a diverse and inclusive community.
+Achieving this requires a collaborative process with SAS, the student, faculty, and staff all playing important roles.

 • Meeting with students with disabilities to determine reasonable accommodations